 CentrePort is a PORT OF FIRST ARRIVAL under the Biosecurity Act.
-If you observe a potential biosecurity risk, you must report it immediately (refer CentrePort induction).
+If you observe a potential biosecurity risk, you must report it immediately.

 MPI HOTLINE 0800 80 99 66

 Importing or exporting insects, animals, or plants requires permits issued by MPI (Ministry for Primary Industries) or Customs.